EnterpriseDB/tpa/docs/src/opensourcetpa.md

 }
 ```

-Select one of the nodes which has responded with `SUCCESS`.
-We shall use `uptake` foir this example.
+Select one of the nodes which responded with `SUCCESS`.
+We shall use `uptake` for this example.

 Change current directory to the created configuration directory.
 For example, our configuration is called demo, so we go to that directory.
 In there, we run `ssh -F ssh_config ourhostname` to connect.